surge-synthesizer/surge/README.md

 Surge currently builds on macOS as a 64-bit AU, VST2 and VST3, Windows as a 64- and 32-bit VST2 and VST3,
 and Linux as a 64-bit VST2, VST3 and LV2.
 We provide binary distributions of the AU and VST3 on our webpage.

-This README serves as the root of developer documentation for the project.
+This README serves as the root of developer documentation for Surge.

 # Developing Surge